LAKSHMAN1410/LAKSHMAN1410/README.md

 # 📜 License

-Copyright © 2026 Lakshmanan S
+Copyright © 2026 LAKSHMANAN S

 This repository and its contents are provided for educational and professional purposes.